 - Participation in staffing of inpatient chemotherapy areas every third weekend.

 - Residents are provided opportunities to teach, including didactics, small group facilitation, and clerkship precepting.
 An elective teaching certificate program is available in collaboration with Wayne State University.

 - Residents will be required to complete a major residency project within the year, including preparation and presentation of results at HOPA and preparation and submission of manuscript.

 - Residents will participate in weekly Grand Rounds sessions with other pharmacy residents and students as well as formalized oncology-focused didactic sessions.

 - Presentation of an oncology-focused continuing education presentation during the year.

 Residents receive a competitive stipend with benefits (health insurance, paid time off, parking, professional travel reimbursement, BLS/ACLS certification, shared office and computer access.

 Applicants must be graduates of an ACPE-accredited College of Pharmacy have completed an ASHP-accredited PGY1 Pharmacy Practice residency and be eligible for Michigan licensure.
 Academic transcripts, letter of intent/personal statement, three professional references and curriculum vitae should be submitted to PHORCAS.
 The application deadline is January 1st.
 On-site interviews are required.

-Angela G. Michael, PharmD, BCOP
+Angela G. German, PharmD, BCOP